john-amiscaray/Stir/README.md

 </html>
 ```

-Below is a list of all the formatting keywords and their meanings:
+Below is a list of all the built-in formatting keywords and their meanings:

 - `str_content`: All the elements added to the document
 - `str_title`: The title of the page